ModelarData/ModelarDB-RS/docs/dev/README.md

   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **C-API** - A C-API for using modelardb_embedded from other programming languages through a C-FFI.
   - **ModelarDB** - Module providing functionality for reading from and writing to ModelarDB instances and data folders.
-- [modelardb_manager](/crates/modelardb_manager) - ModelarDB's manager in the form of the binary `modelardbm`.
-  - **Cluster** - Manages edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads across multiple cloud nodes.
-  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
-  - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.
-  - **Remote** - A public interface for interacting with the ModelarDB manager using Apache Arrow Flight.
 - [modelardb_server](/crates/modelardb_server) - ModelarDB's DBMS server in the form of the binary `modelardbd`.
   - **Storage** - Manages uncompressed data, compresses uncompressed data, manages compressed data, and writes compressed data to Delta Lake.
+  - **Cluster** - Manages edge and cloud nodes in the cluster and provides functionality for performing operations on all peer nodes and for balancing query workloads across multiple cloud nodes.
   - **Configuration** - Manages the configuration of the ModelarDB DBMS server and provides functionality for updating the configuration.
   - **Context** - A type that contains all of the components in the ModelarDB DBMS server and makes it easy to share and